slavonic/fonts-znam/README.md

 Fonts are licensed under the SIL Open Font License v.
 1.1 without reserved font names.

+## Documentation

+Font documentation is available on [the website](https://www.ponomar.net/files/fonts-znam.pdf).

 ## Disclaimer

-This package is alpha-phase software and is intended for software testing purposes only.
+This package is beta-stage software and is intended primarily for software testing purposes.